Just How many WordPress page builders are there? Here’s a big ole list.

-MotoPress’ page builder comes in both a free and premium ($29) versions.
+MotoPress’s page builder comes in both a free and premium ($29) version.
 It is a recommended plugin by Ivica Delic, owner of the MainWP Facebook group.

 Motopress has an impressive list of features built into the page builder.
 With a lower price point, it is definitely worth taking a look.

 Transforms default WordPress editor into the visual and feature-rich front-end composer that allows you to build pages visually.Works with any theme, pages, posts and custom post types.
 MotoPress

 The rest of the list